philwolstenholme/drupal-theme-screenshot/README.md

 ## Usage

-Run the script from your theme's root directory. `drupal-theme-screenshot` will output a file called `drupal-theme-screenshot` to whatever directory it is run from.
+Run the script from your theme's root directory. `drupal-theme-screenshot` will output a file called `screenshot.png` to whatever directory it is run from.

 ```
 npx @philw_/drupal-theme-screenshot --url="https://example.com"